tayefajem1/Dare_Olawale_Fajemidupe_devops/project3.md

 # Project MERN
-# update ubuntu
+### Update ubuntu
 sudo apt update
 ![image](https://user-images.githubusercontent.com/53397202/190870228-8182d9e8-8250-4fcc-856d-0fd46afbf399.png)

-# To upgrade
+### To upgrade
 sudo apt upgrade
 ![image](https://user-images.githubusercontent.com/53397202/190870456-c404a852-4e66-4a1f-87db-08ecbb14648d.png)
-# To get the location of Node.js software from Ubuntu repositories.
+### To get the location of Node.js software from Ubuntu repositories.
 curl -fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash -
 ![image](https://user-images.githubusercontent.com/53397202/190870507-d01ca6f0-6f30-4914-9d36-4a6273e4a8b3.png)
-# Install nodejs server
+### Install nodejs server
 sudo apt-get install -y nodejs
-# Verify version of nodejs installed
+### Verify version of nodejs installed
 node -v
 npm -v
 ![image](https://user-images.githubusercontent.com/53397202/190870885-7d446ad9-3916-4345-b02a-7d766a2483d7.png)

-# Create a new directory for your To-Do project:
+### Create a new directory for your To-Do project:
 mkdir Todo
 ![image](https://user-images.githubusercontent.com/53397202/190871007-0c6591aa-e0e6-4f74-81b2-43362f7c07d1.png)
-# To see if TODO is created
+### To see if TODO is created
 ls
 ls -lih
 ls --help
-# Change directory to TODO
+### Change directory to TODO
 cd Todouse the command npm init to initialise your project, so that a new file named package.json will be created.
 This file will normally contain information about your application and the dependencies that it needs to run.
 Follow the prompts after running the command.
 You can press Enter several times to accept default values, then accept to write out the package.json file by typing yes.
-# To initialize, use the command npm init to initialise your project, so that a new file named package.json will be created.
+### To initialize, use the command npm init to initialise your project, so that a new file named package.json will be created.
 This file will normally contain information about your application and the dependencies that it needs to run.
 Follow the prompts after running the command.
 You can press Enter several times to accept default values, then accept to write out the package.json file by typing yes.
 npm init
 Continue to press enter from the keybord
 ![image](https://user-images.githubusercontent.com/53397202/190871351-26d8b9bc-fed6-4ee7-b453-928396b8060f.png)
 run ls (To confirm you have the package.json
 ![image](https://user-images.githubusercontent.com/53397202/190871416-c0e13c3e-4661-48e4-820a-ec08ec507515.png)
-# To install EXPRESSJS
+### To install EXPRESSJS
 npm install express
-# Create a file called index.js
+### Create a file called index.js
 touch ndex.js
 ![image](https://user-images.githubusercontent.com/53397202/190871619-a77f69cf-91a4-4778-bd3c-5c83ea4c7073.png)
-# Install the dotenv module
+### Install the dotenv module
 ![image](https://user-images.githubusercontent.com/53397202/190871687-6bc7c808-2c47-42d4-8fad-b54c233cd34b.png)
-# Open the index.js file with the command below
+### Open the index.js file with the command below
 vim index.js
 Paste the below:
 const express = require('express');